 Eat More of These Fruits:

-• Dark cherries
+- Dark cherries

 Recipe to Try: Pineapple & Avocado Salad

 For example, if you eat a banana by itself, your blood sugar will rise fairly quickly.
-"But if you pair fruit with foods that have healthy fats in them, such as blueberries with walnuts or apricots with mozzarella cheese, you will decrease the influence of the fruit on your blood sugar," Olivier says.
+"But if you pair fruit with foods that have healthy fats in them, such as blueberries with walnuts or apricots with mozzarella cheese, you will decrease the influence of the fruit on your blood sugar," says Olivier.
 "These fats slow down the absorption of the glucose from fruit and prevent your blood sugar from spiking as high."
 Nuts and nut butters, plain yogurt, cheese and even avocado will all help blunt your blood sugar response when eating fruit, due to their protein and fat content.

 The advice you've heard to eat the whole fruit (like the Fresh Fruit Salad, pictured above) instead of drinking fruit juice follows the same reasoning.
 "The whole fruit has fiber, which is lost in the juice," says Gourley.
 Fiber helps slow the absorption of sugar.
 "It's also easy to consume far more carbohydrates than necessary when drinking fruit juice," adds Gourley.